gyulanemeth/bluefox.email/posts/how-to-get-and-maintain-production-access-to-amazon-ses.md

 * your [sending quota](/aws-concepts/ses-sending-quota), the maximum you can send in a rolling 24-hour window
 * your [sending rate](/aws-concepts/ses-sending-rate), the maximum you can send per second

 In practice most accounts land on the same starting pair: **50,000 messages a day and 14 a second**.
-AWS has published 50,000 a day as the default quota on approval, and that pairing is what we see most often in the wild.
+AWS has cited 50,000 a day as the default on approval, and that pairing is what we see most often in the wild.

 Treat it as a hint rather than a promise.
 AWS sets the starting values from your stated use case and Region, some accounts begin higher or lower, and the figures move as you build a sending history.
 Check the account dashboard for your actual values before you design a send schedule around a number.